KCND-TV

 KCND-TV (channel 12) was a television station in Pembina, North Dakota, United States, which broadcast from 1960 to 1975.
 The station targeted the Winnipeg, Manitoba, Canada, market some 60 mi to the north.
-It was the forerunner of current Global Television Network affiliate CKND-DT (channel 9) in Winnipeg, which remains in operation.
+It was the forerunner of current Global Television Network station CKND-DT (channel 9) in Winnipeg, which remains in operation.

 KCND was established by the Community Radio Corporation, the parent company of KNOX-TV and KNOX AM in Grand Forks, North Dakota, after being granted a construction permit by the U.S. Federal Communications Commission in July 1958.
 The station's plans were publicly announced on March 13, 1959, and KCND signed on November 7, 1960 on channel 12.
 The station's studios and master control system were located in Pembina, with Canadian sales and production facilities being located at 2031 Portage Avenue in St. James, a suburb of Winnipeg.

 History

 Startup preparations for the station began in March 1959, at an estimated cost of $150,000 according to Community Radio Corporation partner Robert Lukkason.
 The station was initially expected to be a semi-satellite of KNOX-TV in Grand Forks (now defunct), but would have its own studios.

 KCND's original construction permit was based on plans to operate from a 310 ft tower with a power of 21,000 watts.
 However, this plan changed and one of the tallest broadcast towers in North America was constructed—1,450 ft—100 ft short of the height of the Empire State Building in New York City.
 The tower was located 7 mi west of Pembina and less than a half-mile south of the Canada/U.S. border.
 The station initially operated at a power of 220,000 watts, later increasing power to 288,000 watts.

 According to the 1960 U.S. Census, the population of Pembina the year KCND went on the air was a mere 625 people, making Pembina one of the smallest non-suburban municipalities in the U.S. to have its own TV station.

 KCND operated as a semi-independent station.
 It was affiliated with both NBC and ABC for periods, but was not compensated by the networks due to the station's insignificant U.S. audience and thus never showed all of either network's schedule.
-It carried NBC's The Tonight Show Starring Johnny Carson until September 2, 1966, replacing it with the Broadcast syndication version of "The Merv Griffin Show" the following Monday.
+It carried NBC's The Tonight Show Starring Johnny Carson until September 2, 1966, replacing it with the broadcast syndication version of "The Merv Griffin Show" the following Monday.